Greater Purpose Not Yet Seen (Mark 5:18-20)

 I love the similarities this story has to the Samaritan woman, "Many of the Samaritans from that town believed in him because of the woman's testimony" (John 4:39).

 Jesus chose people that the world deemed as useless and nobodies to show that our strength does not lie in what we possess but that He could use anyone to show His strength.
 Jesus had a tax collector and fishermen as His chosen men.
 Jesus told a Samaritan woman first that He was the Messiah (women were second-class citizens and Samaritans were outcasts).
 A demon-possessed man who used to live in darkness became a shining witness in the Decapolis.
 Jesus doesn't just see our sins and shortcomings, He sees our potential to grow and change through Him.
-Its not about who we are in the world, but who we are in Christ.
+It’s not about who we are in the world, but who we are in Christ.

 It makes my heart so full knowing that every rejection is for a greater purpose not yet seen.